 Cone

-White pine cones are 3-6 inches long.
-The tree’s cones are brown and slender.
-It originates from the end of the pine’s branches.
+White pine cones are generally 3–6 inches long.
+They are slender, brown, and grow from the ends of the branches.

 Is Red Pine Harder Than White Pine?

 Yes, red pine is harder and denser than white pine.
-On the basis of this, we can say that it is also stronger than white pine.
-The dried weight of red pine is 545 kg / m3, while Eastern White Pine has 400 kg / m3 and Western White Pine has 435 kg / m3 weight.
+Based on these characteristics, it is generally considered stronger as well.
+The dried weight of red pine is approximately 545 kg/m³, while Eastern White Pine weighs about 400 kg/m³ and Western White Pine weighs approximately 435 kg/m³.